CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-02a-Git-Ex2.md

     $
     ```

-    and the check the status again:
+    and check the status again:

     ```
     $ git status